apache/activemq-artemis/docs/user-manual/en/examples.md

 ---------------

-The `embedded` example shows how to embed JMS within your own code using regular Apache ActiveMQ XML files.
+The `embedded` example shows how to embed JMS within your own code using regular Apache ActiveMQ Artemis XML files.

 Message Expiration
 ------------------